baccenfutter/enconfig/README.md

 enconfig
 ========

-enconfig is a  thin wrapper around encfs[1] written in bash.
+enconfig is a  thin wrapper around [encfs] written in bash.
 Encfs is a convenient little tool for managing encrypted directories within the filesystem leveraging Fuse.